We sell International truck parts to help with your restoration projects.

 “The Kirkham collection started out as one little red pickup truck and we have grown over the last 30 years from one to around 60 trucks and a few trailers,” says Kirkham.

 “This is my life.
 My father spent 39 years with International and I have been a dealer for 34 years and sold for the dealer in town for seven years before that.
-We have little trucks and big trucks, trucks from 1913 through to a 1999 armoured car that we just acquired this year, a truck that built the Boulder Dam, five fire trucks and a few tow-trucks.”
+We have little trucks and big trucks, trucks from 1913 through to a 1999 armored car that we just acquired this year, a truck that built the Boulder Dam, five fire trucks and a few tow-trucks.”

 Being an International truck dealer, he was able to get access to the trucks he was wanting, along with Kirkham restoring a handful of the trucks in the collection himself.